namoopsoo/namoopsoo.github.io/content/note/2026-02-13-what-ends-up.md

 What ends up happening if you don't decide is, the universe decides.

-## Opportunities: Clarification
+## The Pain of Opportunity Cost
-these can be collaboration opportunities, where you want to help someone, but they don't know you have an idea to help them.
-So there is this heavy reward potential that sits on your head.
+Collaboration opportunities, where you want to help someone, might start out being obvious only to you.
+A heavy reward potential sits in your head.
 You know you can help.
 You visualized it instantaneously.
-Now you see the execution will take time ana you see this will cause you to not do what you intended to do before the opportunity arose!
-This is a heavy burden , especially if the payout looks great 🤩.
+Now you see the execution will take time and you see this will cause you to not do what you intended to do before the opportunity arose!
+This is a heavy burden, especially if the payout looks great 🤩.

 ## Procrastination and Boundaries
 There is this Oliver Burkeman'ism, in his Time Management For Mortals<sup>[1](#references)</sup>, of *"clearing the decks"*, which per my memory he means, say, *"ok I'll start working on my intention, I just have to check my email"* or the more modern version, *"I should see if there is something urgent on slack"*.
 In this simplest form, this looks like the escapist form of procrastination and less the creative procrastination that strikes Tim Urban's<sup>[2](#references)</sup> monkey mind.
 (Shiny syndrome?).